Sc00057a6901

 Back in the days when Radio was King of the Air Waves – it is VERY unlikely that anyone would have been talking about Tom Cruise.
 My guess is that the ORIGINAL star being mentioned was either Clark Gable or one of the Barrymores!

-4. almost 11 years ago on Nancy
+4. about 11 years ago on Nancy

 Just beautiful!
 The perfect way to wrap up a perfect year!
 This entire past year has been an exceptionally pleasant journey with Nancy, Aunt Fritzi, Sluggo and the return of Phil.
 May we all enjoy many happy returns of the same.

-5. almost 11 years ago on Nancy
+5. about 11 years ago on Nancy

 Fabulous – Plus – Happy First Anniversary of the return of Phil Fumble!
 Nancy has become the best comic strip available on the web!